My rating: 4 of 5 stars

 Nothing could have been further from [Jacobsen’s] nature than to mount the barricades on behalf of an abstract political cause—or any other cause, for that matter.
 Years later he would write to Edvard Brandes: “I am too aesthetic in a good and bad sense to be able to join in such direct procurator-speech-types of works, in which problems are supposedly debated but are actually just postulated as solved”—an almost direct rejoinder to Georg Brandes’s exhortation that contemporary literature ought to take social and political problems up for debate.

-Brandes, who started out translating Mill and ended up translating Nietzsche, exemplifies the growing awareness of what godlessness may cost, but the price of living without God is embodied narratively, rather than via abstract argument, in Jacobsen’s proto-modernist prose, with its sometimes baffling commitment to the sensations and perceptions of the chaotic inner life.
+Brandes, who started out translating Mill and ended up translating Nietzsche, exemplifies the growing awareness of what godlessness may cost, but the price of living without God is embodied narratively, rather than via abstract argument, in Jacobsen’s proto-modernist prose, with its sometimes challenging commitment to the sensations and perceptions of the chaotic inner life.
 This recognition of subjectivity—and of death’s inevitability and finality—may provide a surer basis for a humane society than fantasies of a world transformed by an activist mankind that has stepped into the now-vacant place of God.

 Aside from these big ideas, Jensen is also good on more local and more literary matters.
 His portrait of Jacobsen’s small hometown, Thisted, and the confined life the author was forced to live there with kindly parents who did not quite comprehend him, is beautifully novelistic in its own right.
 And Jensen also demonstrates an impressive command—more than matching James Wood’s, who wrote this book’s introduction—of the main currents and movements in 19th-century European literature.
 Jensen lucidly explains the literary paradoxes raised by Jacobsen’s posthumous canonization, for instance: how is it that a Danish author mainly influenced by French and English literature came to have such an impact in Germany?
 Jensen places Jacobsen expertly among his peers: Flaubert, Turgenev, Zola, Rilke, Mann, Joyce.